How AMSA Makes Policy

 The Constitution & Bylaws and Internal Affairs are the documents that define how AMSA works.
 The Preamble, Purposes & Principles (PPP) is the document that defines what our beliefs are on a wide range of issues.
 It was written entirely by members who wrote resolutions that passed in the HOD.
 Contact AMSA’s Vice President of Internal Affairs at email@example.com for more information.

 A resolution has two parts.
 The PREAMBLE explains why the change should be made or why the actions need to be taken.
 The RESOLVED section is the new policy statement or what specifically you want AMSA to do.

 4. Submit your resolution to the national office

 This is important!
-Resolutions must be submitted online to the national office by December 30, 2014, 11:59 pm PST.
-All resolutions received after this date will be considered late and will not be accepted for the 2015 convention.
-Exceptions to the deadline have to be approved by the BOT and must be of an "emergent" nature.
-If you believe you have a resolution of this nature, please contact Deb Hall, Vice President for Internal Affairs at firstname.lastname@example.org.
+Resolutions must be submitted online to the national office by 60 days prior to the House of Delegates.
+All resolutions received after this date will be considered late and will not be accepted for the current year’s convention.
+Exceptions to the deadline have to be approved by the BOT and must be of an “emergent” nature.
+If you believe you have a resolution of this nature, please contact AMSA’s Vice President for Internal Affairs at firstname.lastname@example.org.

 5. Resolutions are made available to the chapters

-All resolutions submitted by the December 30th deadline will be made available online on the AMSA HOD website and InEx by January 30, 2015.
+All resolutions submitted by the deadline will be made available online on the AMSA HOD website one month prior to the House of Delegates.

 6. Chapters meet to decide how their delegates will vote